 The LDDM with seven free parameters (the weights of self-excitation (α) and disinhibition (β), the variance of Gaussian white noise in the Ornstein-Uhlenbeck process (σ2), the scaling parameter of input (S), and time constants for three types of units τR, τG, and τD) was fit to choice behavior (RT and choice accuracy) in a classic perceptual decision-making dataset (Roitman & Shadlen, 2002).
 We employed the commonly used quantile maximum likelihood estimation (QMLE) method (Heathcote et al., 2002; Ratcliff & McKoon, 2007).
 The rationale of QMLE is to minimize the differences between the predicted data and the empirical data on the proportion of number of trials located in each RT bin.
 Choice accuracy was implicitly estimated because the algorithm accounts for the proportion of number of trials between correct and error trials.
 Nine quantiles (from .1 to .9 with .1 of step size) were used resulting in ten RT bins, with correct and error trials accounted for separately at each coherence level.
 Because the LDDM has no closed-form analytic expression for the RT distribution, we evaluated the prediction by Monte Carlo simulations (10240 repetitions for each input coherence).
 In each simulated trial, the initial values of R1 and R2 activities were set as 32 Hz to be comparable to empirical data (Churchland et al., 2008; Roitman & Shadlen, 2002).
 Visual stimulus (motion) inputs were defined as S*(1+c’) and S*(1-c’) for V1 and V2, where the free parameter S models input scaling and the coherence c’ replicated values in the original experiment (0, 3.2, 6.4, 12.8, 25.6, and 51.2 %)(Roitman & Shadlen, 2002).
 At visual stimulus onset, a gap period (90 ms) was implemented in order to capture the commonly observed initial dip in empirical firing rates (Roitman & Shadlen, 2002).
 Gated disinhibition was activated along with inputs after the gap.
 A decision was reached when either of the R unit activities reached a decision threshold of 70 Hz, the biological threshold observed in the empirical data (Roitman & Shadlen, 2002).
 30 ms was added to the RT of threshold hitting to capture the delay in the down-streaming motor execution.
-After the decision, the input values, self-excitation, and disinhibition were reset to zero.
+After the decision, the input values, α, and β were reset to zero.
 The negative loglikelihood (nLL) of QMLE was minimized using BADS algorithm in Matlab (Acerbi & Ma, 2017a).
 The estimation was conducted using GPU (NVIDIA Tesla V100) parallel computation on a high-performance cluster (NYU Langone), with 160 chains of random initial parameter values to prevent local minima.
-The chain with the smallest nLL in its fitting result was selected as the best fitting result.
+The chain with the smallest nLL in its fitting result was selected as the best-fitting result.

 The visualization of the predicted RT distribution (Fig. 6A) was calculated based on 60 evenly distributed RT bins, with correct and error trials calculated separately under each coherence.
 The predicted neural dynamics (Fig. 6D) were generated using the model best fit to behavior.
-R unit activities were aggregated across correct trials, segregated by units associated with the chosen side and unchosen side.
-As in the original experiment data visualization (Roitman & Shadlen, 2002), activity early in trials was aligned to stimulus onset and data within 100 ms of boundary crossing were omitted to reduce the impact of decision dynamics on visualizing early stage ramping dynamics.
+R unit activities were aggregated across correct trials, segregated by units associated with the chosen and unchosen sides.
+As in the original experiment data visualization (Roitman & Shadlen, 2002), activity early in trials was aligned to stimulus onset and data within 100 ms of boundary crossing were omitted to reduce the impact of decision dynamics on visualizing early-stage ramping dynamics.
 Early activity traces were cut off at the median value of RT for each coherence level to ensure that the average trace was based on at least half of the trials.
-Activity late in trials was aligned to the time of decision, and data within 200 ms of stimulus onset was omitted.
+Activity late in trials was aligned to the time of the decision, and data within 200 ms of stimulus onset was omitted.

 Fit the RNM to empirical behavioral data